-Kars and Erzeroum; with the Campuigns of Prince Pasklewitch in 1828 and 1829; and an Account of the Conquests of Russia beyond the Caucusus from the time of Peter the Great to the Treatles of Turcoman Chie and Adrianople.
-By Lieutenant-General WoMonteith, THIS volume contains a military record of the progress of Russia beyond Longmans.
+RUSSIA SOUTH OF THE CAUCABUS.
+Kars and Erzeroum; with the Campaigns of Prince Pashiewitch in 1828 and 1829; and an Account of the Conquests of Russia beyond the Caucasus from the time of Peter the Great to the Treatics of Turcoman Chie and Adrianople.
+By Lieutonant-General Longmans.

-It is the old story of which we have heard so often, of gradual encroach- with small floriated filigrees between, enamelled in blue and green, and ment on one side and gradual decline on the other.
-We see in the wars screwed to the base, which is of gilt-silver.
-Upon each filigree is a fanciful between Russia and Turkey and Russia and Persia, admirably-organised bosse, set with turquoise ; in the centre is a sapphire surrounded by rubies and and ably-commanded armies opposed to masses of brave soldiers, and aby communication indeed, but still worse led and handled ill-fed, and badly-clothed, indeed, but still worse led and handled in the field; officers incapable of forming plans and still more in-capable of executing them; great tenacity in holding on to defensive works, Mediæval and Renaissance periods, the plumage tempting them to the use of but almost utter powerlessness in battle and utter powerlessness in manœuvring.
+It is the old story of which we have heard so often, of gradual encroachment on one side and gradual decline on the other.
+We see in the wars between Russia and Turkey and Russia and Persia, admirably-organised and ably-commanded armies opposed to masses of brave soldiers, ill-fed, and badly-clothed, indeed, but still worse led and handled in the field; officers incapable of forming plans and still more inin capable of executing them; great tenacity in holding on to defensive works, but almost utter powerlessness in battle and utter powerlessness in man-œuvring.
 Those who desire to read a simply and clearly-told narrative of the conquests of Russia in these regions will find that narrative in these volumes, and we think nowhere else in the same compass.
 General Monteith had peculiar opportunities of collecting accurate information.
 For twenty years he was attached to various missions in Persia; he served in the field on many occasions; and an official connexion with General Paskiewitch, brought much of the two brilliant campaigns of that great soldier under the personal observation of General Monteith.
-No other volume that we are aware of, in the English language, at least, gives such a clear, succinct, and spirited account of the campaigns of 1828-29, than the one before us.
+No other volume that we are aware of in the English language, at least, gives such a clear, succinct, and spirited account of the campaigns of 1828-29, than the one before us.
 The general reader will peruse it with pleasure, and the military student with pleasure and profit.

-We place one extract before the reader, an estimate from an impartial pen of the character of Prince Paskiewitch :-
+We place one extract before the reader, an estimate from an impartial pen of the character of Prince Paskiewitch :---

 General Paskiewitch fortunately possessed an instinctive knowledge of character, and he completely trusted those whom he employed.
 In his attention to the civil administration he was indefatigable, and he put a stop to the abuses which had so long disgraced and ruined the Russian affairs.
-Men of every rank and class had free access to him ; they might bring their own interpreter and be sure of having justice quickly administered.
+Men of every rank and class had free access to him; they might bring their own interpreter and be sure of having justice quickly administered.
 His loss was deeply felt in Georgia, which he was rapidly getting into order; and he had nearly succeeded in bringing the tribes of the Caucasus into pacific relations with the Russian government, by employing a portion of their troops and not interfering with their internal government-the only system of policy, as I often heard from his own lips, that he thought likely to succeed.
 A commencement was made by forming a Circassian body-guard at St. Petersburg, with high pay and great advantages, privates ranking as officers.
 The four Mahommedan regiments raised by him still form part of the Russian army; and had the Polish war not summoned away the Prince, the native troops would have been augmented to 25,000 men.